RichardBradley/liquibase.github.com/get_started/quickstart_sql.md

 {% endhighlight %}

 ## Step 2: Add a Change Set
 Change sets are units of change that Liquibase can execute on a database.
-When adding a changeSet, your change must be defined by both an "id" attribute and an "author" attibute.
+When adding a change set, your change must be defined by both an "id" attribute and an "author" attibute.
 It is best practice to only include one change in each changeset.

 **<u>To Create your Changelog</u>**
 1. Locate and open the `changelog.sql` file.